 Attorney General Mark Herring issued an advisory opinion outlining the authority of public bodies to conduct meetings and critical public business while maintaining social distancing needs and important transparency and accountability obligations.

-Fairfax County Parks
+Fairfax County Tool for Seniors

 REAL ID Enforcement